viparthasarathy/top-100/README.md

 ## Usage

-Enter the requested input in the CLI in order to acquire more information about artists or browse the Billboard charts.
+After installation, execute the gem by inputting top_100 into the console.
+The user will now be able to interact with the gem and request more information about the Billboard Top 100 or read the biographical information about trending artists.

 ## Development